MXP2095onetechguy/shutterstock-downloader/SECURITY.md

 For greasyfork:
-Use the issue and use the tag bug to report vinerability and bugs on github.
+Use the issue and use the tag bug to report vunerability and bugs on github.

 For github:
-Use the issue and use the tag bug to report vinerability and bugs.
+Use the issue and use the tag bug to report vunerability and bugs.

 *when i say tag, i mean labels